LeloLelo/Motion-Recognition/README.md

 # Motion-Recognition
-Implementation of a motion recognition system
+Implementation of a motion recognition system using Unity 3D